rdharini2001/EyeQC/README.md

 - High edge density → Sharp retinal vessels and structures.
 - Low edge density → The image may be blurry or low-contrast.

+# Future Enhancements

+Deep Learning-based Quality Assessment

+Automated FAZ segmentation for OCTA

+Integration with clinical datasets

+# Contributing

+Contributions are welcome!
+Please follow these steps:

+Fork the repository.

+Create a new branch: git checkout -b feature-branch.

+Commit changes: git commit -m 'Added a new feature'.

+Push to GitHub: git push origin feature-branch.

+Submit a Pull Request.

+# License

+This project is licensed under the MIT License.
+See LICENSE for details.